6jm233333/TracePermit/README.md

 # TracePermit v1.0.0

-TracePermit is the companion research repository for **“TracePermit: Group-Isolated Evaluation of Contextual Release Decisions for Aviation-Engineering Language Assistance.”** It provides a de-identified contextual-release benchmark, frozen controller outcomes, the public study policy, and lightweight verification/re-aggregation code.
+TracePermit is the companion research repository for **“TracePermit: Context-Complete Release Control for LLM Assistance in Safety-Critical Engineering.”** It provides a de-identified contextual-release benchmark, frozen controller outcomes, the public study policy, and lightweight verification/re-aggregation code.

 ## Repository contents